 World Cafe is a cutting edge, two-hour program of alternative contemporary music.
 It offers a broad range of innovative sounds drawn from American as well as international music.
 It includes music that is familiar but also showcases works by new and emerging artists.

-Credit Courtesy of the artist
+Credit Merri Cyr / Courtesy of the artist

 Erin McKeown's new album, Manifestra, is a self-released, fan-funded vehicle for some of her personal and political folk-rock songs.
 She collaborated with MSNBC's Rachel Maddow for "Baghdad to the Bayou" — Maddow wrote the words, which McKeown then fashioned into a song — while "In God We Trust," "The Politician" and "The Jailer" find the singer speaking out about the death penalty, foreign policy and income inequality.

 When she was 21, Sera Cahoone moved from Denver to Seattle to support artists like Carissa's Wierd, Band of Horses and Patrick Park.
 By 2006, she was focusing on her own solo work and releasing her self-titled debut album.